gatsbyz/helm-webapp/README.md

-# helm-webapp
+Software / System Requirements that I used

+- minikube v1.32.0
+- Kubernetes v1.28.3
+- Docker 24.0.7
+- Darwin 14.2.1 (arm64)
+- Docker container (CPUs=2, Memory=7798MB)

 1. Add `127.0.0.1 app.gatsby.local` to your machine’s hosts file
-    1. It will map your `localhost` IP address to both hostnames and makes them accessible after running the `minikube tunnel` command.
+    1. It will map your `localhost` IP address to both hostnames and makes them accessible when  `minikube tunnel` command is ran later on.

         ```
         ➜  helm git:(main) ✗ cat /etc/hosts